eBay Australia vs Amazon – Which one is best for you?

 In fact, many successful sellers take ownership of their brand online with an ecommerce store using Shopify, for example, but also have listings on major online marketplaces like Amazon and/or eBay.
 It’s important to check the fine print on agreements though, especially in terms of offering items for different prices on different websites.

-With this in mind, here is a list of general comparisons between eBay and Amazon that will hopefully help you decide on your online distribution strategy:
+With this in mind, here is a list of 10 key comparisons between eBay and Amazon to help you with your online distribution strategy:

 1. Customer Volumes